-- Industrial, Retail Focus: Our portfolio consists of 238 industrial real estate properties with 2.8 million square meters of GLA and 17 retail properties with approximately 427.2 thousand square meters of GLA (including 9 retail properties with approximately 197.3 thousand square meters of GLA held through a 50-50 joint venture with Frisa). - Geography: Our properties are located in 20 cities across 16 states in Mexico. - Tenants: We have 285 industrial tenants (including many leading Mexican and multinational companies and their subsidiaries) operating in more than seven industry sectors, including the automotive, logistics, electronics, logistics, consumer products, medical devices, food and beverage, and aerospace industries, among others; and 669 retail tenants (including Walmart, Cinepolis, OfficeMax and Home Depot).
+- Industrial focus with a retail component: Our portfolio consists of 239 industrial properties with 2.9 million square meters of GLA and 17 retail properties with approximately 429.9 thousand square meters of GLA (including 9 retail properties with approximately 199.0 thousand square meters of GLA held through a 50-50 joint venture with Frisa). - Geography: Our properties are located in 20 cities across 16 states in Mexico. - Tenants: We have 287 industrial tenants (including many leading Mexican and multinational companies and their subsidiaries) operating in more than seven industry sectors, including the automotive, logistics, electronics, logistics, consumer products, medical devices, food and beverage, and aerospace industries, among others; and 714 retail tenants (including Walmart, Cinepolis, OfficeMax and Home Depot).